 This inquiry examines the similarities and differences between the Education objectives devised and implemented by the Ministry of Education, Culture, Sports, Science, and Technology (MEXT) and the English curriculum that the public junior high schools in Japan are focusing on.
 Through a qualitative interview, three junior high school teachers in southern Japan prefecture shared their ideas and beliefs on their teaching style, corresponding to the latest education reform and Courses of Study.
-The findings indicated some correlations and discrepancies between their education.
+The findings indicated some correlations and discrepancies between their educational approaches and the issues pertaining to five aspects of English education.
 The interview manifested a gradual progression in the situation, suggesting that the implementation of education reform is indeed a way to improve the quality of the English curriculum.